srobo/kitbook/docs/competition/team-support/helpdesk.md

 In some rare situations it may be necessary to request the assistance of a person with more in-depth knowledge of the kit to help solve an issue.
 This should only be done if the issue is non-trivial, Here is a list of people to contact for further help:

+List for SR2019:

-Electronic Hardware
+Electronic Hardware:
-:   Rob Gilton
+-   Rob Gilton

 IDE
-:   Peter Law
+-   Peter Law

 Python API
-:   Peter Law
+-   Peter Law
-:   Rob Gilton
+-   Rob Gilton

 ### Handling suspected damaged kit requests